MUGICHA/BORICHA/MAICHA | ROASTED BARLEY TEA | BARLEY TEA

 Before preparing any type of tea always warm the teapot and tea cups by rinsing it with hot water.

-Put 3 g of tea in the preheated tea pot and add water at 100 C and let it steep for 1-5 minutes.
+Put 3 g of tea in the preheated tea pot and add water at 100 C and let it steep for 1-5 minutes or longer based on your liking.

-For the subsequent infusions, experiment with the steep timing , increasing it by 1 minute or more depending on your liking.
-Discover the nuances of tea with every infusion.
+For the subsequent infusions, experiment with the steep timing , increasing it depending on your liking.